Questions we ask on your weekly claim

 - Did you work for any employer last week?*

-(Remuneration is all compensation payable to an individual for personal services, including wages, commissions and bonuses, the cash value of compensation paid in any medium other than cash, and the reasonable value of tips.)
+- The amount you earned that week, even if you haven’t actually been paid yet.
+(Earnings include all compensation you earned for personal services, including wages, commissions and bonuses, the cash value of compensation paid in any medium other than cash, and the reasonable value of tips.)

 - How many hours you worked in the week.